andela-stuff/cp-defence/README.md

 >> * https://webpack.js.org/configuration/devtool/

 ### To Exceed Specification
-> * Minify all 3 static content type (HTML, CSS, Javascript)
+> * Minify all 3 static content types (HTML, CSS, Javascript)
-> * Use tasks to automate conversion and the building of Jade, SCSS/SASS, Webpack (for Javascript file importation and concatenation using require(...)).
+> * Use tasks to automate conversion and the building of Jade, SCSS/SASS, Webpack (for Javascript file importation and concatenation using `require(...)`).